material-motion/material-motion/specifications/runtime/named-plans.md

 ## Overview

-This feature enables the registration of _named plans_ to a scheduler.
+This feature enables the registration of _named plans_ to a runtime.
 Named plans can be added and removed by name, enabling fine configuration of a performer's behavior.

 > A named plan cannot have `null` or an empty string as its name.